Rebound effect: Alpha-2 adrenergic agents

-Rebound hypertension, above pre-treatment level, was observed after clonidine, and guanfacine discontinuation.
+Rebound hypertension, above pre-treatment level, was observed after clonidine and guanfacine discontinuation.

 Continuous usage of topical decongestants (nasal sprays) can lead to constant nasal congestion, known as rhinitis medicamentosa.

+Humanized antibodies

+Denosumab inhibits osteoclast recycling, which results in the accumulation of pre-osteoclasts and osteomorphs.
+When denosumab therapy is discontinued, the induced cells quite quickly and abundantly differentiate into osteoclasts causing bone resorption (rebound effect) and increasing the risk of fractures.
+For improving mineral bone density and preventing fractures after denosumab discontinuation, bisphosphonate administration is recommended.

 Other medications

 Another example of pharmaceutical rebound is a rebound headache from painkillers when the dose is lowered, the medication wears off, or the drug is abruptly discontinued.

 In 2022, reports of viral RNA and symptom rebound in people with COVID-19 treated with Paxlovid were published.
 In May, CDC even issued a health alert informing physicians about "Paxlovid rebounds", which received attention when US president Joe Biden experienced a rebound.
 The cause of the rebound is unclear however, since around a third of people with COVID-19 experience a symptom rebound regardless of treatment.

-Abrupt withdrawal of highly potent corticosteroids, such as clobetasol for psoriasis can cause a much more severe case of the psoriasis to develop.
+Abrupt withdrawal of highly potent corticosteroids, such as clobetasol for psoriasis, can cause a much more severe case of the psoriasis to develop.
 Therefore, withdrawal should be gradual, until very little actual medication is being applied.